 - Fall 2018 Office Hours: Tuesday and Thursday: 9:00 - 11:00 a.m. and 2:00 - 3:30 p.m.

-Kuang-Chung (Glenn) Hsu is an Assistant Professor in the Department of Economics and International Business.
-He teaches Principle of Business Statistics, Intermediate Microeconomics, and Applied Research and Analysis Tools.
-Prior to joining UCO, he was an Assistant Professor at Alverno College, Milwaukee, WI.
-His research activities have focused on issues of international outsourcing & offshoring and its impacts on labor markets.
-His works are appeared in journals such as Review of International Economics, The Journal of International Trade & Economic Development and The Quarterly Review of Economics and Finance.
-He received the 2011 UCO On-Campus grant and was the winner of Best Research Award in the 34th annual meeting of the Academy of Economics and Finance (AEF). .
+Kuang-Chung (Glenn) Hsu is an associate professor in the department of economics.
+He teaches principle of business statistics, intermediate microeconomics, and applied research and analysis tools.
+Prior to joining UCO, he was an assistant professor at Alverno College, Milwaukee, WI.
+His research activities have focused on issues of international outsourcing and offshoring and its impacts on labor markets.
+His works have appeared in journals such as Review of International Economics, The Journal of International Trade and Economic Development, and The Quarterly Review of Economics and Finance.
+He received the 2011 UCO On-Campus grant and was the winner of Best Research Award in the 34th annual meeting of the Academy of Economics and Finance (AEF).

 Does Outsourcing Always Benefit Skilled Labor?
 Review of International Economics, 2011, Vol. 19 (3): 539-554.